JuliaLinearAlgebra/LinearMaps.jl/docs/src/related.md

 *   [`Kronecker.jl`](https://github.com/MichielStock/Kronecker.jl)

-Since these packages provide types that are subtypes of Julia `Base`'s `AbstractArray` type, objects of those types can be wrapped by a `LinearMap` and freely mixed with, for instance, function-based linear maps.
+Since these packages provide types that are subtypes of Julia `Base`'s `AbstractMatrix` type, objects of those types can be wrapped by a `LinearMap` and freely mixed with, for instance, function-based linear maps.
+The same applies to custom matrix types as provided, for instance, by packages maintained by the [`JuliaArrays`](https://github.com/JuliaArrays) github organization.
+For any `CustomMatrix{T} <: AbstractMatrix{T}` type, you only need to provide a `mul!(::AbstractVecOrMat, ::CustomMatrix, ::AbstractVector[, ::Number, ::Number])` method for seamless integration with `LinearMaps.jl`.